yaml/yaml-spec/spec/spec.md

 heterogeneous log file entries.

 ?
-Concatenating Streams
+Joining Streams

-: Concatenating two YAML streams requires both to use the same [character encoding].
+: Joining two YAML streams requires both to use the same [character encoding].
 In addition, it is necessary to separate the last [document] of the first stream and the first [document] of the second stream.
 This is easily ensured by inserting a [document end marker] between the two streams.
-Note that this is safe regardless of the content of either stream.
-In particular, either or both may be empty and the first stream may or may not already contain such a marker.

 ?
 Communication Streams